simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-01-03
+<br />**Date image released:**  2025-01-04
-<br />**This image is owned by:**  Josh Dury
+<br />**This image is owned by:**  Barden Ridge Observatory
-<br />**Title of the image:**  Eclipse Pair
+<br />**Title of the image:**  Welcome to Perihelion
-<br />**Description for the image:**  clipses tend to come in pairs.
-Twice a year, during an eclipse season that lasts about 34 days, Sun, Moon, and Earth can nearly align.
-Then the full and new phases of the Moon, separated by just over 14 days, create a lunar and a solar eclipse.
-But only rarely is the alignment at both new moon and full moon phases during a single eclipse season close enough to produce a pair with both total (or a total and an annular) lunar and solar eclipses.
-More often, partial eclipses are part of any eclipse season.
-In fact, the last eclipse season of 2024 produced this fortnight-separated eclipse pair: a partial lunar eclipse on 18 September and an annular solar eclipse on 2 October.
-The time-lapse composite images were captured from Somerset, UK (left) and Rapa Nui planet Earth.
-The 2025 eclipse seasons will see a total lunar eclipse on 14 March paired with a partial solar eclipse on 29 March, and a total lunar eclipse on 8 September followed by a partial solar eclipse on 21 September.
+<br />**Description for the image:**  rth's orbit around the Sun is not a circle, it's an ellipse.
+The point along its elliptical orbit where our fair planet is closest to the Sun is called perihelion.
+This year perihelion is today, January 4, at 13:28 UTC, with the Earth about 147 million kilometers from the Sun.
+For comparison, at aphelion on last July 3 Earth was at its farthest distance from the Sun, some 152 million kilometers away.
+But distance from the Sun doesn't determine Earth's seasons.
+It's only by coincidence that the beginning of southern summer (northern winter) on the December solstice - when this H-alpha picture of the active Sun was taken - is within 14 days of Earth's perihelion date.
+And it's only by coincidence that Earth's perihelion date is within 11 days of the historic perihelion of NASA's Parker Solar Probe.
+Launched in 2018, the Parker Solar Probe flew within 6.2 million kilometers of the Sun's surface on 2024 December 24, breaking its own record for closest perihelion for a spacecraft from planet Earth.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2501/APODEclipsePair2048.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2501/20242112SolNeg.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).